 Belarus has granted asylum to a former Polish judge following espionage charges in Poland.
-In a decree granting citizenship to 257 people from 16 states Friday, President Alexander Lukashenko stated that Tomasz Szmydt faces political persecution in Poland.
+In a decree granting citizenship to 257 people from 16 countries Friday, President Alexander Lukashenko stated that Tomasz Szmydt faces political persecution in Poland.

 Szmydt defected to Belarus in May and announced his resignation from the Warsaw Provincial Court in a press conference organized by the Belarus state media.

-Following the defection, the Internal Security Agency of Poland announced the start of an investigation into the judge’s access to classified information, with fears of Szmydt being a key target of Russia’s intelligence activity.
+Following the defection, the Internal Security Agency of Poland announced the start of an investigation into the judge’s access to classified information, with fears of Szmydt being a key asset of Russia’s intelligence activity.

 When the reports of Szmydt’s request for political asylum emerged initially, the Provicial Administrative Court announced that it had requested the Supreme Court Administrative Office to take disciplinary action for breach of professional ethics rules in the Law on the Organization of the Common Courts.